upachler/ebur128_compressor/README.md

-# lv2-signal-gen
-Test Plugin for audio software in [LV2 format](http://lv2plug.in/]).
-The plugin generates a sine wave with variable frequency.
-Users can change the frequency at rumtime.
+# EBU R128 Audio Compressor LV2 Plugin
+Plugin to perform (dynamic range compression)[https://en.wikipedia.org/wiki/Dynamic_range_compression] on digital audio signals, realized as [LV2 plugin](http://lv2plug.in/]).

 Use an LV2 plugin host like [Carla](https://kx.studio/Applications:Carla) as a plugin host and (optionally) an oscilloscope plugin (like the [x42 Oscilloscpe](https://x42-plugins.com/x42/x42-scope)) for testing.